 Montréal en Lumière is one of the largest winter festivals in the world.
 For two weeks in February, the Quartier des spectacles is bright and buzzing with free activities for visitors of all ages, including a circuit of interactive and luminous art, a neon-lit ferris wheel, urban slide, zip line, free shows, and food kiosks for gourmet pit stops.

 Nuit blanche à Montréal (the last night of the festival) takes over three districts.
 Throughout the night, these districts will be linked by a shuttle service, allowing the festival-goers to move easily and quickly from one district to another.
-In 2022, the festival will unveil another component that will be an integral part of its programming starting next year: skating!
+In 2023, the festival brings back a fan-favorite program from last year skating!
 “Inscribed in the DNA of Quebecers, this winter sport will become a staple in future editions, allowing you to make winter even more yours in our city.”

 March Events in Montréal

-The 197th Montréal St. Patrick’s Day parade is back with a bang in 2022 with a longer route (Starting at Lambert-Closse to the east and ending at Philips Square and St-Patrick’s Basilica) and a ton of heart.
-Events kick off at 9:30am sharp so paint your face green, grab a beer, and get ready to feel the love (and luck) this St. Patrick’s Day in Montréal.
+The 198th Montréal St. Patrick’s Day parade is back with a bang in 2023 with a longer route (Sainte-Catherine Street, from Fort Street to Metcalfe Street.) and a ton of heart.
+Events kick off at noon sharp so paint your face green, grab a beer, and get ready to feel the love (and luck) this St. Patrick’s Day in Montréal.

 April Events in Montréal